 Many people are surprised to learn that pure water is actually a poor conductor of electricity.
 The relevant term in the previous statement is “pure.”
 Virtually any water from a natural water source like a river, lake or ocean will act as a conductor because it contains dissolved salts.

 Good conductors allow for the easy, sustained flow of electric current.
 In general, a good conductor possesses charged particles that are relatively mobile (free to move).
 In the case of salts dissolved in water, the ions represent charged particles with relatively high mobility.

 Conductivity and Concentration

+The conductivity of a solution depends on the number of charge carriers (the concentrations of the ions), the mobility of the charge carriers and their charge.
 Theoretically, conductivity should increase in direct proportion to concentration.
-This implies that if the concentration of sodium chloride, for example, in a solution were doubled, the conductivity should also double.
+This implies that if the concentration of sodium chloride, for example, in a solution doubled, the conductivity should also double.
 In practice, this does not hold true.
 The concentration and mobility of the ions are not independent properties.
 As the concentration of an ion increases, its mobility decreases.
-As a consequence, experimentally the conductivity increases linearly with respect to the square root of concentration instead of in direct proportion.
+As a consequence, the conductivity increases linearly with respect to the square root of concentration instead of in direct proportion.